 Introduction / History

 The Badhik people live in north central India.
 Traditionally they hunted animals and trapped birds and sold them for their livelihood.
 Now they work as butchers and as landless agricultural laborers.
 The Badhik claim to be Sudras, the fourth level in the Hindu caste system.
-But the majority of the Hindus treat them as Dalits, a people outside the caste system.
+But the majority of the Hindus treat them as a low class community, a people outside the caste system.
 The Badhik receive discrimination from society even though it is illegal in India.
 The Badhik are classified as a scheduled caste which allows them certain government jobs and special places in university admissions.

 What Are Their Lives Like?